Charles-Zhang-Project-Nine/ProjectNineWiki/README.md

 The only potentially programmable feature is tags.
 Otherwise this wiki is not programmed.
 We don't need any images or videos - just text notes are good enough.
 All images should generally go to ~~either DigiKam or~~ Digital Assets (including P9 specific reference images).
 -->

+<blockquote>WARNING: Potential spoiler alert!
+Contents in this wiki cover objects, people and locations that otherwise play significant roles in stories of Project Nine.
+If you do not with to spoil the mysteries when reading novels, avoid contents that are tagged with <code>@Spoiler Alert</code> or marked with ⚠️ symbol.</blockquote>

 Wiki and community hub.
 This is the official wiki for Project Nine.